vertexproject/synapse/docs/synapse/glossary.rst

 ----

 The Cell is a basic building block of Synapse services, including the Cortex.
-See :ref:`dev_architecture` for more information about what a Cell provides.
+See :ref:`dev_architecture` for more information about the features provided by a Cell.

 .. _gloss-col-embed: